-What’s really special about Xiao Long Bao is the delicious ‘hot soup’ that each little parcel contains.
-This is the result of some 4-hour long simmering in the process of making the stock jelly that is then mixed into the pork filling.
-So don’t mistaken and think the fillings of all pork baos are the same.
+Xiao Long Bao came to its real fame due to the Taiwanese restaurant Din Tai Fung.
+What’s really special about them is the delicious broth that each little parcel contains.
+This is the result of some 2-hour long simmering in the process of making the stock jelly that is then mixed into the pork filling.
+So the filling is very different to the big pork baos.

-Then there’s the pastry.
+Then there’s the pastry…

 The pastry is wafer thin – it has to be thin but not breaking during the process of folding the pleats and cooking.
 Does it sound like a challenge?
 It is!
 And this skill takes time to acquire.